The Fate of the Initial State Perturbations in Heavy Ion Collisions: Introduction

+The issues to be discussed are somewhat similar in nature to what happened in cosmology in the last decades.
+While the average Hubble-like expansion of the Universe has been dramatically confirmed by the discovery of background radiation more than 40 years ago, more recent observations of small-amplitude temperature fluctuations have transformed cosmology into a much more quantitative science.

-Experimental data obtained in heavy ion collisions at RHIC were shown to be in very good agreement with hydrodynamical description of the excited system created, supplemented by hadronic cascades for description of hadronic phase and freezeout \cite{hydro,Hirano:2004ta,Nonaka:2006yn}.
-Dissipative effects from viscosity provide only small corrections at the few percent level \cite{Romatschke:2007mq,Dusling:2007gi,Heinz:2008qm}.
+Similarly, experimental data obtained in heavy ion collisions at RHIC were shown to be in very good agreement with hydrodynamical description of the ``Little Bang".
+Especially good results are obtained in hydrodynamics supplemented by the hadronic cascades \cite{hydro,Hirano:2004ta,Nonaka:2006yn}.
+Dissipative effects from viscosity provide only small corrections, at the few percent level, see more in \cite{Romatschke:2007mq,Dusling:2007gi,Heinz:2008qm}.
+Except for rather short time of initial accelration, the hydro solution can actually be rather well approximated by Hubble flow $ v(t,r)=H r $ with $H\approx 0.08 \, fm^{-1}$ being approximately space and time-independent .
+If so, the expansion can be approximated by a quite simple form \be r(t)=r(0) exp(H t) \ee which we will use below.

 In the last few years RHIC experiments have focused more on two and three-particle correlations, which revealed rather rich phenomenology of correlations.
-These correlation phenomena indicate that certain fluctuations occuring on top of this overall expanding fireball have quite puzzling dynamics, which is the subject of this paper.

-Starting the introduction, let me note that issues to be discussed are somewhat similar in nature to what happened in cosmology in the last decades.
-While existence of background radiation had dramatically confirmed the existence of Big Bang in 1960's, it is only more recent observations of the temperature fluctuations seen in top of the overall Hubble expansion which made cosmology more quantitative science.
-In fact the angular size and magnitude of such fluctuations seen on the sky, corresponding to the sound modes at the plasma neutralization time, now provide excellent data on timing of the cosmological expansion.
-One may hope that studies of small perturbations propagating on top of expanding ``Little Bang" -- the heavy ion collisions -- will turn out to be equally valuable in understanding many details of its complicated physics.

-We will turn to observations in the next subsection: but before we do so, let me formulate the main physics dilemma of this work: either\\ (A) the perturbations are indeed {\em small-amplitude} hydrodynamical perturbations, yet propagating differently from what is naively expected on the basis of a geometric optics, \\ or (B) they are {\em not hydrodynamical} but include certain fields/structures, affecting their expansion.
+These correlations appear due to certain fluctuations, propagating on top of the overall Hubble-like expantion.
+Quite puzzling dynamics of such perturbations is the subject of this paper.
+We will turn to experimental observations in the next section: but before we do so, let me formulate the main dilemma of this work: either\\ (A) these perturbations are $hydrodynamical$ in nature, although propagating a bit differently from what can be naively expected on the basis of a geometric optics, \\ or (B) they are {\em not hydrodynamical} but include certain extra fields/structures, affecting their expansion.